 ___ red food dye

 1. Obtain more information.
 The best place to obtain information on the effects of allergies on children and adults is in the book: Is This Your Child?: Discovering and Treating Unrecognized Allergies in Children and Adults by Doris J. Rapp, M.D., ISBN: 0688119077.
-The book was written by a physician to explain the symptoms of ADHD and aggression that are caused by allergies to foods, chemicals, and other allergens.
-This is the best book on how allergies influence behaviors that we have found.
+The book was written by a physician to explain the symptoms of ADHD and aggression that arecaused by allergies to foods, chemicals, and other allergens.
+This is the best book on how allergies influence behaviors thatwe have found.
 It is a good best place to start in obtaining information.
+A similar book is Cure Your Child with Food: The hidden connection between nutrition and childhood ailments by Kelly Dorfman.

 4. Start a diet.
 Once you have an idea as to what things your child is allergic to, the next step is to avoid these items.
 If your child has food allergies, try a diet that illuminates these foods.
 Careful planning is needed before you start the diet.
 Before you start the diet you will need to know what behaviors you wish to measure to determine if the diet is successful or not.
 Some behaviors might include a reduction in temper tantrums, decrease aggression, or better hand writing.